hymnis/dsul-arduino/README.md

 Status commands are used by both host and device.
 They can be sent as a singular command or as a terminator to data sequence.

 Both host and device can send ping command and then expects the other part to reply with a pong command.
 If no other command is sent after a minute, a ping is sent to verify a working connection.
-Until communication is restored the LED(s) will slowly fade.
+Until communication is restored the LED(s) will slowly cycle through the colors.

 - `+!`: OK/Pong
 - `-!`: Resend/Request data